pete-dnae/assay-alloc/docs/algorithms/random-alloc-probabalistic/probabalistic-approach.md

 "fired".

 Assumptions:
-    o  Idealised / perfect performance of assays and system. o  Selection and distribution of 4-assay subsets approximates to a statistically meaningful random distribution.
+- Idealised / perfect performance of assays and system.

 We talk about the following later:
 - assay replication